sethm/symon/README.md

 - 'hello.prg' will continuously print "Hello, 6502 World!" to the console.

+The sample directory also contains a ROM image of Lee Davison's Ehanced 6502 BASIC.
+For instructions on loading the rom, please see the README file in that directory.

+### 3.3 ROM files

+Any 12KB file named 'rom.bin' that exists in the same directory where Symon is launched will be loaded at address $d000.
+If the file is larger than 12KB, loading will fail.
+This functionality will be improved in a future release!

-### 3.3 Running
+### 3.4 Running

-After loading a program, clicking "Run" will start the simulator running at address $0300.
+After loading a program or ROM image, clicking "Run" will start the simulator running at address $0300.

 ## 4.0 To Do

-- Accurate timing (all simulated instructions currently take only one step to execute)
+- Better debugging tools from the UI, including memory inspection, disassembly, breakpoints, and execution tracing.

+- Better ROM loading (and re-loading)

+- More accurate timing.

 - Interrupt handling!

 - UI needs a ton more polish.

-- Add a simple menu interface for common tasks.

 - More extensive testing.